Mohammed Abdel Wahab

-Mohamed Abdel Wahab (محمد عبد الوهاب), also transliterated Mehammad Abdelwehab, /arz/ (March 13, 1902 – May 4, 1991), was a prominent 20th-century Egyptian singer, actor, and composer.
-He is best known for his Romantic and Egyptian patriotic songs.
+Mohammed Abdel Wahab (محمد عبد الوهاب), /arz/; 13 March 1902 – 4 May 1991), was an Egyptian singer and actor best known for his romantic and Egyptian patriotic songs.

-He was known for his Egyptian nationalist and Arab nationalist and revolutionary songs like "Ya Masr Tamm Elhana" (O Egypt, happiness is here), "Hayy Ala Elfalah" (The call of duty), "Elwatan Elakbar" (The Greater Homeland), "El Geal El Saed" (The rising generation), "Masr Nadetna fa labbena Elnedaa" (Egypt Called us and we Have Answered), "Ulo le Masr" (Tell Egypt), "Hobb Elwatan Fard Alayya" (Patriotism is my Obligation), "Sot Elgamahir" (Voice of the Masses), "Ya Nesmet Elhorriyya" (O The Breeze of Freedom), and "Sawa'ed men Beladi" (Arms from My Country).

-He also composed the national anthem of Libya which was adopted from 1951 to 1969 and again since 2011.
+He was known for his Egyptian nationalist and Arab nationalist and revolutionary songs like "O Egypt, Happiness Is Here", "The Call of Duty", "The Greatest Homeland", "The Rising Generation", "Egypt Called Us and We Have Answered", "Tell Egypt", "Patriotism Is My Obligation", "Voice of the Masses", "O Breeze of Freedom", and "Arms from My Country".
+He also composed the national anthem of Libya, which was adopted from 1951 to 1969, and again since 2011.